-In fiscal year 2019 the City of Richmond was faced with and overcame numerous challenges.
-Our dedicated city employees, in tandem with local business leaders, non-profits, Commonwealth institutions, and most importantly our citizens, helped build 'One Richmond'.
+In fiscal year 2020 the City of Richmond was faced with the unprecedented challenge of the COVID-19 pandemic that impacted all aspects of life.
+Our dedicated city employees, in tandem with local business leaders, non-profits, Commonwealth institutions, and most importantly our citizens, came together in creative and inspiring ways to support their fellow Richmonder.